NTShop/kate-light-ui/README.md

 Fork of the Suranyami Light UI theme but with:

+* White backgrounds like Kate editor
-* tighter line-spacing in the sidebar
+* Tighter line-spacing in the sidebar
-* increased tree view font-size
+* Increased tree view font-size
+* A few UI color modes

 ![screen shot of Kate Light UI Theme](https://raw.githubusercontent.com/NTShop/kate-light-ui/master/ui-screen-shot.png)